 Students who receive packages or envelopes that are signed into the mailroom, such as delivery confirmation packages, FedEx, UPS, etc., will receive an email from the mailroom clerk notifying them of a package.
 Students must bring their Student ID to the mailroom and sign the package out.
 Please note: students may only sign out their own packages, no package and/or mail will be issued to anyone other than the addressee.
-Packages not claimed within three weeks of delivery to campus will be returned to sender.
+Packages not claimed within three weeks of delivery to campus will be returned to sender at the discretion of the mail room staff.